 Ignitable explosive gases are emitted from the battery.
-DO NOT expose the battery to sparks or open flames, and keep the area around the battery well-ventilated.
+DO NOT expose the battery to sparks or open flames, and keep the area are open flames, and keep the area around the battery well-ventilated.

 Use a proper battery tester, such as a voltmeter, to test the battery strength.
 Use protective eyewear or a face shield, and avoid contact with the skin when handling a battery.